 Three-dimensional hydrogen-bond geometry and probability information from a crystal survey.
 Mills JE, Dean PM.
 J Comput Aided Mol Des.
 1996 Dec;10(6):607-22.There are many different sets of geometric criteria, corresponding to the many different donor-acceptor combinations (see Tables 5-8 in the reference).
 There is an upper bound on distance and one or more angular range criteria for each category of H-bond.
 It is generally useful to relax the criteria since most structures are not as high-resolution as those used in the survey.
 User-specified tolerances are added to each criterion's upper bound and/or subtracted from its lower bound (depending on the particular criterion).

-When there are no explicit hydrogens on a potential donor atom, FindHBond will use the donor atom type to infer their presence.
+When there are no explicit hydrogens on a potential donor atom, the donor atom type will be used to infer their presence.
 For functional groups where the hydrogen positions are well-determined by the positions of the nonhydrogen atoms, the H-bonds detected in the presence and absence of explicit hydrogen atoms should be virtually identical.
 For functional groups where the hydrogen position is not well-determined (such as rotatable hydroxyls), the presence of an explicit hydrogen atom will limit the detected H-bonds to those appropriate for the observed position, instead of all of its possible positions.